chapel-lang/chapel-blog/content/posts/claude-mcp/index.md

 we'll talk about those in a little bit.

 In a more exciting example, I asked Claude to generate a "Conway's Game of Life" program.
-Mostly, I just wanted something that lended itself to pretty visuals.
+Mostly, I just wanted something that lent itself to pretty visuals.
 I did so as part of [a public demonstration](https://www.youtube.com/watch?v=zOxD4VmSE5o) that covers much of the same content that we've discussed here.
 There too, Claude used the primers (it requested the `forallLoops`